sonic-net/SONiC/doc/vlan_status_linkage.md

         }
     }
 ```
-2、	Run “config vlan member del 100 Ethernet32”,and then run “show vlan config” to check whether the member Ethernet32 of Vlan100 has been deleted,run “ip link show Vlan100” to check oper_status of Vlan100
+2、	Run “config vlan member del 100 Ethernet32”,and then run “show vlan config” to check whether the member Ethernet32 of Vlan100 has been deleted,run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-3、	Run “config vlan member add 100 Ethernet32”,and then run “show vlan config” to check whether the member Ethernet32 of Vlan100 has been added,run “ip link show Vlan100” to check oper_status of Vlan100
+3、	Run “config vlan member add 100 Ethernet32”,and then run “show vlan config” to check whether the member Ethernet32 of Vlan100 has been added,run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-4、	Run Command “ip link set Ethernet32 down”, and then run “ip link show Vlan100” to check oper_status of Vlan100
+4、	Run Command “ip link set Ethernet32 down”, and then run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-5、	Run Command “ip link set Ethernet32 up”, and then run “ip link show Vlan100” to check oper_status of Vlan100
+5、	Run Command “ip link set Ethernet32 up”, and then run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-6、	Run Command “ip link set Ethernet28 down”,and then run “ip link show Vlan100” to check oper_status of Vlan100
+6、	Run Command “ip link set Ethernet28 down”,and then run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-7、	Run Command “ip link set Ethernet28 up”,and then run “ip link show Vlan100” to check oper_status of Vlan100
+7、	Run Command “ip link set Ethernet28 up”,and then run “ip link show Vlan100” to check oper_status of Vlan100<br/>

-8、	Run Command “config vlan admin-status 100 down”, and then check  admin_status of VLAN|Vlan100 of CONFIG_DB, then run “ip link show Vlan100” to check oper_status of Vlan100
+8、	Run Command “config vlan admin-status 100 down”, and then check  admin_status of VLAN|Vlan100 of CONFIG_DB, then run “ip link show Vlan100” to check oper_status of Vlan100<br/>
 9、	Run Command “config vlan admin-status 100 up”, admin_status of VLAN|Vlan100 of CONFIG_DB, then run “ip link show Vlan100” to check oper_status of Vlan100

 ### 8.2 Expected results

-1、	Result of step 1： oper_status of  Vlan100、Ethernet32、Ethernet36 are up,oper_status of  Vlan200、Ethernet28、Ethernet40  are down
+1、	Result of step 1： oper_status of  Vlan100、Ethernet32、Ethernet36 are up,oper_status of  Vlan200、Ethernet28、Ethernet40  are down<br/>

-2、	Result of step 2：Vlan100 member Ethernet32 was delete successfully, oper_status of Vlan100 is down
+2、	Result of step 2：Vlan100 member Ethernet32 was delete successfully, oper_status of Vlan100 is down<br/>

-3、	Result of step 3：Vlan100 member Ethernet32 was delete successfully, oper_status of Vlan100 is up
+3、	Result of step 3：Vlan100 member Ethernet32 was delete successfully, oper_status of Vlan100 is up<br/>

-4、	Result of step 4： oper_status of Vlan100 is down
+4、	Result of step 4： oper_status of Vlan100 is down<br/>

-5、	Result of step 5：oper_status of Vlan100 is up
+5、	Result of step 5：oper_status of Vlan100 is up<br/>

-6、	Result of step 6：oper_status of Vlan100 is up
+6、	Result of step 6：oper_status of Vlan100 is up<br/>

-7、	Result of step 7：oper_status of Vlan100 is up
+7、	Result of step 7：oper_status of Vlan100 is up<br/>

-8、	Result of step 8：admin_status of VLAN|Vlan100 of CONFIG_DB is down,oper_status of Vlan100 is down
+8、	Result of step 8：admin_status of VLAN|Vlan100 of CONFIG_DB is down,oper_status of Vlan100 is down<br/>
 9、	Result of   step 9：admin_status of VLAN|Vlan100 of CONFIG_DB is up,oper_status of Vlan100 is up

 ### 8.3 Actual results

-1、	Result of step 1：Pass
+1、	Result of step 1：Pass<br/>

-2、	Result of step 2：Pass
+2、	Result of step 2：Pass<br/>

-3、	Result of step 3：Pass
+3、	Result of step 3：Pass<br/>

-4、	Result of step 4：Pass
+4、	Result of step 4：Pass<br/>

-5、	Result of step 5：Pass
+5、	Result of step 5：Pass<br/>

-6、	Result of step 6：Pass
+6、	Result of step 6：Pass<br/>

-7、	Result of step 7：Pass
+7、	Result of step 7：Pass<br/>

-8、	Result of step 8：Pass
+8、	Result of step 8：Pass<br/>
 9、	Result of step 9：Pass